What we believe

 Very soon after the merger, the dream of a church building for Sunrise ministries began to materialize as the Aldersgate property was sold and a capital campaign bond sale provided the funding for the Briargate facility in three phases.
 Phase I – Fellowship Hall and classrooms below – began in February 1982 and took a year to complete and occupy.
 In June of 1983, Rev. Ed Beck was appointed to serve the expanding ministries of Sunrise.
 Rev. Ray Mattheson continued to serve as counseling pastor.
 Phase II – offices and what we now call the Connection Café – were completed in 1984.
 By 1987, with a membership of 735, a new capital campaign bond sale provided funds for Phase III – our sanctuary and classrooms on the west side of the building.
 The inaugural worship service in our present sanctuary was held on December 11, 1988.
 The sanctuary was formally consecrated in a special worship service on May 7, 1989.

 In the ten years Rev. Ed Beck served as Senior Pastor of Sunrise (June 1983 - January 1994), appointed clergy Associates included Rev. Brenda Lear, Rev. Lynne Coffman and Rev. Paul Murphy-Geiss.
 Rev. Jim Calhoun was appointed as Senior Pastor in February 1994 until his retirement in June 1999.
 Rev. Calhoun was followed by Rev. Marv Vose, whose appointment as Senior Pastor began in July 1999 until his reappointment in June 2010.
 Rev. Jan Johnson served as Associate Pastor from January 2000 until June 2004.
 Rev. Kirsten Barlow joined the staff as Associate Pastor from July 2004 until June 2011.
-Beginning July 2011, Rev. Kerry McCormick now serves as the Associate Pastor.
+Beginning July 2011, Rev. Kerry McCormick served as the Associate Pastor until July, 2013.

 During the 1990’s, Sunrise experienced the blessing of tremendous growth.
 In this decade, membership grew about 50% from around 900 to over 1,300.
 Program and administrative staffs expanded to provide better oversight for the ministries of congregational care, children, students, music, and preschool.
 In 2003, to accommodate this blessing of growth, Sunrise once again looked beyond itself to serve the community in a new place.
 Property (a warehouse building and adjacent land) was purchased from David C. Cook Publishers and was rededicated as our Woodmen Campus in August 2006.